PDF to EPUB Converter — Kindle-Ready, Browser-Only

 - Preserve ligatures — keep fi/fl; switch off to normalize to fi/fl for better search

-- Preserve whitespace — keep multiple spaces and line breaks; good for code/poetry; avoid for normal prose if spacing looks odd
+- Preserve whitespace — keep multiple spaces and line breaks; good for code/poetry

-- Don’t add spaces in gaps — prevents auto-spaces between tightly placed glyphs; may cause words to run together in some files
+- Don't add spaces in gaps — prevents auto-spaces between tightly placed glyphs

 - Preserve text spans — retain fine-grained font runs; increases HTML size but keeps local emphasis